Capacity: Capacity: 10,000 (all seated)

 Undersoil Heating: Yes

-Home Kit: Amber and Black
+Home Kit: All Amber

 This purpose built stadium opened in 1995.
 It is a small, compact but smart looking ground.
 All four stands are of roughly the same height and two corners of the ground are filled with covered seating.
 There are open corners to the ground on either side of the West Stand, at one side of the pitch, which also has a few supporting pillars.